Security-Onion-Solutions/securityonion/CONTRIBUTING.md

 * See this document's [code styling and conventions section](#code-style-and-conventions) below to be sure your PR fits our code requirements prior to submitting.

 * Change behavior (fix a bug, add a new feature) separately from refactoring code.
-Refactor PR's are welcome, but ensure your new code behaves exactly the same as the old.
+Refactor pull requests are welcome, but ensure your new code behaves exactly the same as the old.

 * **Do not refactor code for non-functional reasons**.
 If you are submitting a pull request that refactors code, ensure the refactor is improving the functionality of the code you're refactoring (e.g. decreasing complexity, removing reliance on 3rd party tools, improving performance).